Check out what’s in store for 2020 and contact me with any questions about a class!

 Where: Goddard College, Port Townsend, WA

-Contextualizing the Family Story, a creative non-fiction workshop series at Hugo House
+Writing the Family Saga, a creative non-fiction workshop at Hugo House

 Agnotology is the study of ignorance, how it is produced and maintained, what is lost and forgotten, and most importantly, why.
 What drops—or is dropped—from the historical record?
 What has gone missing, and whose agenda do those gaps and holes serve?
 You could say that agnotology is the study of what isn’t.Foreward to John Okada’s No No Boy, Ruth Ozeki 2014